 I never stopped writing.
 Not for a second, I stopped posting, but I was never shy of holding pen and paper whenever my mind formed an opinion.
 I have this book, carry it with me all the time, and in it, I write it all down- anything and everything.
 That’s it, and that’s all there is to it.
 I just want to write.
 And I’ll admit two things chronologically:

-Firstly, it mattered most to me that this half-assed “comeback post” be nothing like the last six blog posts I put up back then when I was 17.
-My father saw thblog then, and he called it “childish”.
+Firstly, it mattered most to me that this half-assed “comeback post” be nothing like the last six blog posts I put up back then when I was 17. saw the blog then, and he called it “childish”.
 Hurt like a bitch.
 You’ve hit your small toe against the edge of a door, or, any piece of furniture, haven’t you?
 It hurt worse.

 My mother knew about my blog because I kept to her laptop as I tried to create the blog.